aidanmanternach/cse15l-lab-reports/lab-report-3-week-5.md

 $ grep -w "pneum" ./biomed/*.txt
 # There is no output
 ```
 As seen in the section above when searching for pneumonia there were a bunch of different lines containing that word in .txt files in the biomed directory.
 However, if you want to search for a word that is part of pneumonia for example just pneum then by ```-w``` then all the lines of pneumonia will not show up.
-This is shown in this screenshot.
+This is shown in this block of code.
 ```
 $ grep -w "apple" ./biomed/*.txt
 ./biomed/1471-2202-2-5.txt:            computer http://www.apple.com.
 If the criteria for